-I do listen to ’80s-inspired electro-pop from current artists a lot, but I'd really expect more of that from new bands, rather than leaping back to the actual ’80s.
+I do listen to ’80s-inspired synth-pop from current artists a lot, but I'd really expect more of that from new bands, rather than leaping back to the actual ’80s.

 So we just went simple and asked for Nirvana’s MTV Unplugged album, which is on Apple Music.
 Siri gave us Now That’s What I Call Music 98.